Undergraduate Certificate

 • Define horticultural therapy and discuss how horticultural therapy is a profession.

-• Discuss how horticultural therapy relates to other allied health care professions.
+• Discuss how horticultural therapy relates to other allied healthcare professions.

 • Explain how evidence-based practice contributes to the profession of horticultural therapy and learn how to use evidence-based practices to enhance your skills as a practitioner.